codemagic-ci-cd/codemagic-docs/content/code-signing/ios-code-signing.md

 Codemagic will now create a signed `.ipa` file with every build.
 Note that you must also set up publishing to App Store Connect to distribute the app to the App Store.

-## Exporting signing certificate and provisioning profile
+## Exporting signing certificate

+## Downloading provisioning profile

 You will need a Mac to generate the signing certificate.